We talk a lot about “zero” in traffic safety—zero crashes, zero injuries and zero deaths. Are we unrealistic?

 So knowing that teen drivers have the highest crash risk of any age group on the road and that when they crash, they not only injure and kill themselves and their friends, but many other roadway users (the AAA Foundation for Traffic Safety estimates the number of “others” to be as high as 63%), wouldn’t you want to do something to address this problem?

 Gov. Chris Christie had the opportunity to do something last month when the Legislature sent him a bill (A3309/S3058) calling for more stringent licensing requirements for novice drivers.
-(If you’re not familiar with the legislation, I encourage you to check out two of my blog posts, Empowering parents to be the chief enforcer and Clearing up the confusion about the latest teen driving bill.)
+(If you’re not familiar with the legislation, I encourage you to check out two of my blog posts, and .)
 He opted, however, to do nothing and pocket vetoed the bill citing concerns about “unintended consequences.”
 His decision to look the other way, despite strong evidence showing that plenty of practice coupled with parental involvement are critical for helping teens survive the most dangerous time of their life, is not only disappointing but downright unacceptable.

 One life lost because a parent didn’t know that a teen driver’s crash risk increases 50% when he has a friend in the car, is unacceptable.
 One life lost because a teen driver didn’t get enough practice in the permit phase before going solo, is unacceptable.
 And one life lost because of concerns about the inconvenience of requiring families to spend 90 minutes or just 6% of a single day learning how they can inoculate their teens against car crashes, is unacceptable.
 But perhaps what’s most unacceptable of all is ignoring the data and acting as if the status quo is okay.